OpenRailAssociation/osrd-website/content/docs/guides/contribute/code-review.en.md

 Additionally, you can specify a database backup, which the script will load directly into the app.

+The app will be launched on the 4001 port.
+You can access it at: http://localhost:4001/

 ### Available Commands:

 * `./scripts/pr-infra-compose.sh 8914 up`: Downloads the CI-generated images for PR #8914 and launches the application.